webpack-contrib/compression-webpack-plugin/README.md

 #### `function`

-Allow to specify a custom compression function.
+Allow you to specify a custom compression function.

 **webpack.config.js**